typedeck0/Know-thy-enemy/README.md

 ![image](https://user-images.githubusercontent.com/113395677/229323981-305f5725-00c3-439d-a431-a8ee919c032b.png)

 ## Build
 Clone.
 Download [ImGui 1.8](https://github.com/ocornut/imgui/tree/v1.80).
 Extract the Imgui to the cloned directory.
 Run the bat file.
-The dll will be in the out directory.
+The DLL will be in the out directory.
+Due to some parts being closed source the resulting DLL will not work correctly.

 [msvc](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022) x64:
 ```